Jacopobelli5/floatyaboat/README.md

 # Floatyaboat

-### About
+## About

-This is a web application built on Rails as part of our first bootcamp project as a team.
+This is a web application built on Rails as part of our first coding bootcamp project as a team.
-The target was to create a functional MVP based on the MVC pattern by taking inspiration from AirBnb in just 5 course days.
+The target was to create a functional MVP based on the MVC pattern by taking inspiration from AirBnb in just 4 course days.

-### What this app does
+## What this app does

-Users can search and rent boats for leisure.
-An owner can also list their boat(s) on the site.
+A platform that helps users to search for and rent boats for leisure.

+As a boat owner you can list your boat(s) for hire and check your bookings.

-### Links
+## Links

-You can find the app here [floatyaboat](https://floatyaboat.herokuapp.com/)
+You can find the app which is hosted on Heroku here: *[floatyaboat](https://floatyaboat.herokuapp.com/)*

+## Built using

-### Built with
+### Technology stack

 - Ruby on Rails
 - HTML & SCSS
 - Bootstrap
 - JavaScript

+### Tools

-- Figma for design prototype
+- Figma
+- Mapbox
-- Deployed with Heroku
+- Cloudinary